yeasy/learning_pickleball/02_fitness_en.md

 ## Warm Up

-The purpose of warming up is to activate the joints and associated muscles of the body to avoid injury.
+The purpose of warming up is to activate the joints and associated muscles of the body through dynamic stretch, which can improve the body’s mobility and avoid injury.
 The joints determine the angle and range of motion, and the muscles protect the joints.
 Warm up should be carried out in the order from the whole to the local, from the large joints to the small joints.

-Here are some common warm-up moves.
+Here are some common warm-up movements.

 * Activate waist by bending to front, back and side;
 * Activate shoulders and arms by moving up, down, and to the side;